-The first club from the city to play in a national competition was Hatyai FC.
-They partook in Regional League Division 2 Southern Region in 2010 as an expansion club, finishing their debut season in a disappointing twelfth spot.
+The first Hat Yai club to compete in a national competition was Hatyai FC, who entered the Regional League Division 2 Southern Region in 2010.
+The club was awarded a place as the competition was expanded, finishing twelfth in their debut season.

 My visit